Pioneer AVIC 8200NEX Review and Review of the AVIC-8201NEX

 Pioneer is a leader in quality car audio products.
 Their “networked entertainment experience,” or NEX, a line of products is no exception.
 The Pioneer AVIC 8200NEX review and the 8201NEX review are two incredibly impressive aftermarket head units in the car stereo market today.

 These two product reviews will seek to answer any questions you may have about these models.
 Not sure which model is best for you?

 However, if you’re in the market for a new car stereo system, you’ll need to examine your personalized needs.
 To determine which head unit is right for you.

 The AVIC 8200NEX and 8201 NEX are two premier head units for car stereos manufactured by Pioneer.

-They are both double DIN head units meaning they can only installed in cars that have the appropriate harness.
+They are both double DIN head units meaning they can only be installed in cars that have the appropriate harness.

 Checking for size compatibility is very easy.
 Cars ready for a double DIN stereo will have a stereo faceplate about 7 inches tall.
 A single DIN is roughly half as tall and the same width.
 This means that it's too small for the AVIC-8200NEX as well as 8201.
 Both of these models have a nearly 7-inch display which is quite large for in-dash displays.

 As far as quality and features go, this series is top of the line!

 Additionally, both models have the potential for expansion.
 In our Pioneer AVIC 8200NEX review, we discovered that they both have Dual Zone Entertainment and iDataLink Maestro.
 These are important features in the realm of car stereo head units.

 Dual Zone Entertainment

 This feature allows for additional monitors or speakers for passengers operating independently of the main unit.

 Connects with native features of a vehicle’s stock stereo and retains important features that are lost with lower-end head units.

 Aftermarket head units should always be installed by a professional and are dependent on compatibility.
-Luckily, labour costs for installing a new head unit is fairly inexpensive.
+Luckily, the labor cost for installing a new head unit is fairly inexpensive.
 The head unit itself will definitely cost more than the installation costs.

 What Makes the AVIC 8200NEX and AVIC 8201NEX Unique?